-Students should note that admission to some Plans is highly competitive and may require specific prerequisites.
+Students should note that admission to some Programs/Plans is highly competitive and may require specific prerequisites.
 If you do change your Plan, it may also require more than four years to complete a degree as you may need to complete key courses or prerequisites.
 It is highly recommended that students who wish to change Plans contact the Department concerned to seek academic advice.

 Student wishing to transfer to or from Visual Art, Bachelor of Music, Physical Education or Kinesiology, should visit the Change Your Plan page for more information.

 Students who wish to drop their Minor Plan should send an email to email@example.com with their name, student number and any other pertinent information.
 If you wish to keep the same minor you are currently in and only switch a major, please indicate that so that we do not drop you from the minor in error.

 Achieving a 3.50 or above GPA on all courses taken during an academic year (from Sept 1 to Aug 31) will place a student on the Dean’s Honour List.

 To be placed on the Dean's Honour List with Distinction, a student must have achieved an academic year GPA in the top three percent (3%) of all students within Arts (BA, BAH, BFA, BFAH, BMus, BPHE, BPHEH) or Science (BSc, BScH, BCMP, BCMPH).
 Based on previous performance levels, a minimum academic year GPA of approximately 3.90 in Arts and 4.10 in Science will be required.
 These values may vary from year to year.
 In addition, there may be no Incomplete (IN), Deferred (GD), Failure (F) grades, or repeated courses during the year in question.